 (Make sure you read through them all because there’s a little something in it for you, too!)

 Burgundy was the go-to color last season.
 So much so that my stationery group would send out frequent SOS calls for any burgundy envelopes floating around.
-I was asked to design for a Sonoma Winery Wedding Styled Shoot and saw a great opportunity to not only use burgundy in the paper goods, but bring in some texture as well with the velvet paper
+I was asked to design for a Sonoma Winery Wedding Styled Shoot and saw a great opportunity to use burgundy in the paper goods.

 This is where it gets awkward.